Unleash/unleash/docs/sdks/node.md

 It is the client SDK that computes whether a feature toggle should be considered enabled or disabled for a specific request.
 This is the job of the activation strategies, which are implemented in the client SDK.

-The activation strategies is an implementation of rules based on data, which you provide as part of the Unleash Context.
+An activation strategy is an implementation of rules based on data, which you provide as part of the Unleash Context.

 You provide the Unleash context as part of the second argument to the isEnabled call: